SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           and the most trustworthy in the industry.

-          - You will be able to trade a variety of financial securities on multi global market with just one account, at low commissions and that means, higher return to you.
+          - You will be able to trade a variety of financial securities on multi-global markets with just one account, at low commissions and that means, higher return to you.

-          - The app is user-friendly.
-You will see nice and easy interfaces in the app and provided with all the options you need for convenient trading.
+          - The app is user-friendly and provides all the options you need for convenient trading.
         question: |
           What are the advantages of Snowball X compared with other brokers?
       - answer: >-
-          We do not provide financial advice, and we encourage our clients to do their own searches and enjoy the fun of trading.
+          Although we provide the latest information and opinions from leading investors; we do not provide financial advice and encourage our investors to fully research their stocks.
         question: Does Snowball X help investors to decide on what to buy and sell?
       - answer: >-
           Yes, and this is one of the reasons why we provide services online.